 - looking at the product Consumer Medicines Information

 All medicines have an effect on your body.
 Usually a medicine is taken for a desired effect to treat a particular condition, however sometimes people will also experience side-effects.
-You doctor or pharmacist can discuss possible side effects with your before you start taking a new medicine.
+Your doctor or pharmacist can discuss possible side effects with you before you start taking a new medicine.
 Information about possible side-effects is available in the Consumer Medicines Information (CMI) leaflet; however you should keep in mind that not everyone will experience the side-effects listed:

-Often side-effects may mild or even barely noticeable, however sometimes unwanted side-effects may have more serious consequences and should be discussed with your doctor or pharmacist.
+Often side-effects may be mild or even barely noticeable, however sometimes unwanted side-effects may have more serious consequences and should be discussed with your doctor or pharmacist.
 It is important to discuss side-effects you experience with your healthcare professional.
-More information about side-effects is available from the NPS website.
+More information about side-effects is available from the NPS MedicineWise website.

 Some medicines may interact with other medicines or certain foods or drinks if they are taken in combination, or even if they are taken hours apart.
 Interactions can alter the effects of the medicine and sometimes change how strongly the medicine works or change its side effects.